flomotlik/blog/_posts/2012-11-19-Amazon-auto-scaling.markdown

 ###Why Auto scale
 Every company, and especially every startup, has to focus solely on creating value for a customer.
-This is and always has been the guiding factor for the success of a company.
-When you create value and satisfaction for your customers, they pay you.
-As simple as this sounds this is what business boils down to.
+This is and always has been the guiding principle for the success of a company.

 The limiting factor for all businesses in talking to their customers, developing new features and giving great and fast support is ***time***.
 The more you have of it, the more you can use it to create value.
-The goal is to create as much ***value over the time*** your users engage with your product.
+The goal is to create as much ***value over the time*** your users engage with your product as possible.

 ![Value over Time](/images/amazon/valueovertime.png)

 We started Railsonfire to build a product that helps people create more value for their customers by focusing on what builds value and not on keeping the infrastructure up.

-We apply this thought process to all of our development and software as well.
-We automate religiously, so as few tasks as absolutely necessary have to be handled manually.

 By managing all of our backend infrastructure automatically and at the same time providing safeguards and checks to make sure our servers work